 Arthritis is an inflammatory disease that causes pain and stiffness in your joints.
 The elbow joint is most commonly affected by osteoarthritis, otherwise known as “wear and tear” arthritis.
 Those with a history of elbow injury, such as a fracture, or ligament injury often develop osteoarthritis in the elbow, as joint wear is accelerated by each.
 Whether due to a single injury or a combination of activities, elbow instability needs to be addressed.

 Your risk of elbow arthritis increases with any of the following:

 - Prior elbow injury or surgery

-- Joint cartilage loss is present
+- Presence of joint cartilage loss

 - The existence of previous ligament damage

 Elbow osteoarthritis that develops without previous injury is more prevalent in men.
-Onset normally occurs in those aged 50 years and older, though some will have symptoms earlier.
+Onset normally occurs in those 50 years and older, though some will have symptoms earlier.

 How do you know you have it?

 Common symptoms of elbow arthritis are: